RESOURCES

 trust, strength, RELAXATION, self-sufficiency, purpose

 Blue is the most universally loved color by consumers.
-Blue brands are often thought to have better customer service, experience more loyalty from clients, and have a more relaxing sales experiences.
-Blue is also considered a productive and no-nonsense color, which is why you’ll also find it in many start-ups that want to build trust.
+Brands with blue are often thought to have better customer service, experience more loyalty from clients, and have a more relaxing sales experiences.
+Blue is also considered a productive and no-nonsense color.
+Which is why you’ll also find it in many start-ups that want to build trust.

-When using blue in your brand’s palette, remember that lighter blue tones are often associated with creativity, muted sky and sea tones have a calming affect, and dark blue gives an air of intelligence and purpose.
+When using blue in your brand’s palette, remember that lighter blue tones are often associated with creativity.
+Muted sky and sea tones have a calming effect, and dark blue gives an air of intelligence and purpose.
 Soft blues can make a customer feel safe and serene, while dark and rich blues make a client feel supported and strengthened.
 There is an unmistakable power in the color blue.

 As an entrepreneur, consider your own personality among your friends and how you are perceived by friends.
 How might purple support or contrast your natural demeanor?
 If you’re not sure how to put words to your unique personality or communicate what makes you tick, you may want to do some work to develop a greater level of self-awareness before going through the branding process.
 I suggest starting with the Enneagram, which is the most powerful personality tool I’ve found to date!